Get the latest from TODAY

 So if something (or someone) doesn’t bring you joy, don’t try to justify its place in your world.
 Just say thank you and move on.

-Try these at home: Marie Kondo's 9 tips for tidying up
+Marie Kondo's 9 tips for tidying up to try now

-4. Fold your clothes so that they stand up vertically.
-This way, you can put all your t-shirts (or other items) in a drawer and see every item at once, rather than digging through piles of fabric to find the shirt you want.
+- Fold your clothes so that they stand up vertically.
+This way, you can put all your T-shirts (or other items) in a drawer and see every item at once, rather than digging through piles of fabric to find the shirt you want.